LicensePro

 You may also need to complete registration with the Michigan LARA at michigan.gov/lara.

 File your catering license application with the Detroit city clerk or licensing department.
-Many Michigan municipalities now accept online applications.
+Many Michigan municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$1400 (typical range for Detroit).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Catering License holders in Michigan are required to carry proper business insurance.
 Compare quotes from top providers.